department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-google-analytics.md

     * Add a comment to the Github issue: ```Google Analytics accounts provisioned```
     * Close the issue.
 1. When the issue is closed, Github will send a notification to the issue creator.
 This is your team's signal that you can start using Google Analytics.
+1. If the team will be continuing to monitor the Google Analytics, they should create new Github issues for addressing any changes to the GA implementation